 Chuck Connerly joined the University of Iowa School of Urban and Regional Planning in 2008 as professor and director.
+Prior to that, he taught urban planning at Florida State University for 27 years including his last 10 years there as department chair.
 His research has been published in top journals, including the Journal of the American Planning Association, the Journal of Planning Education and Research, the Journal of Planning Literature, Housing Studies, the Journal of Urban History, the Journal of Planning History, and Urban Affairs Quarterly.
 He wrote the Most Segregated City in America: City Planning and Civil Rights in Birmingham, 1920-1980 (University of Virginia Press, 2005) and co-edited Growth Management in Florida: Planning for Paradise, published by Ashgate Publishing in 2007.

 Areas of Interest:

 Civil Rights and Urban Planning